Chart Color Schemes

 Woodcroft has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely influencing this region.
-Notable ones are Woodcroft Neighbourhood Centre Renewal, Blacktown and Mount Druitt Hospitals Stage 2 Expansion, Blacktown City Council WestInvest Program, and Richmond Road Upgrade from M7 to Townson Road.
-The following list details those most relevant.
+Nine projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Woodcroft Neighbourhood Centre Renewal, Blacktown and Mount Druitt Hospitals Stage 2 Expansion, Blacktown City Council WestInvest Program, and Richmond Road Upgrade M7 to Townson Road.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.